RobertLukan/rpi-cm4-custom-board/README.md

 In general, I am quite happy with the setup.
 JLCPCB manufactured and assembled most of the parts.
 However, one board did not have Hirose connectors soldered properly, I have received a coupon.
 I have not touched the spacing for Hirose connectors, but I found it may be slightly off.
 It is hard to connect RPI for the first time.
 But I don't want to modify it as it has been working for several weeks.

-USB connector can be used(not only for flashing the CM), there is a dedicated jumper(OTG) for thir purpose.
+USB connector can be used to connect external devices.
+To flash a CM the dedicated jumper(OTG) needs to be connected .
 It is just USB2.0 and it is not delivering any power.
 I have tested powered USB hub/docking station and it is working fine.
 In this way even Ethernet connection can be used (again being limited to USB2.0)

 I also created 3D-printed housing.
 It is my first 3d design of this type/scale, but it works.
 It does not have cutouts for HDMI and USB2.0 as I dont need them.